 The Drive 4G-X is basically the same as the 3G-X but it boosts 4G signals as well.
 This unit also comes with two antennas and a power supply.
 It has a max gain of 50 dB but works on bands two, four, five, twelve, and thirteen.
 Just like the 3G-X, this is a wireless unit so you don’t have to have your device connected to anything like the cradle, and this unit can also be used by multiple devices.

 There are less expensive units out there but they do not have the review to back them up the way the weBoost units do.
 When selecting an option, ensure you read all of the features and descriptions.
 When researching, we came across a few that work well, but only when the vehicle is parked.
 If you plan to only use your device when parked then this is a less expensive, yet effective alternative, but if you want to be able to use your GPS, talk, or stream music on the trip, you will want to ensure that it works while in motion.
-And god forbid you get one that only works when parked, and then take a tech-obsessed teen along on the road trip!
+And woe be to the person who gets one that only works when parked, and then takes a tech-obsessed teen along on the road trip!